 “Or perhaps we shouldn’t,” I said, suddenly exhausted by it all.
 By my fear.
 This crippling inability to fully trust anyone.
 “Perhaps this should be the end of all discussion regarding the three of us.
 I can return to Hampshire on the morrow to give us some time away from each other.
 Time we can use to clear our heads.”

-Tears of frustration stung my eyes, and I blinked several times in quick succession to keep them at bay.
-“I honestly don’t know,” I said, my voice bitter.
+Tears of frustration stung my eyes.
+I blinked several times in quick succession to keep them at bay.
+My voice was bitter when I answered.
+“I honestly don’t know.”

 It was the wisest course of action, but also the loneliest, and I had already been so lonely for so long that I didn’t know how much more I could stand without losing my mind or becoming so distracted by it that I slipped up in some way that might prove disastrous.

-John leaned forward, resting his elbows on his knees and clasping his hands together between them as he stared down toward the carriage floor.
+John leaned forward, his elbows on his knees, hands clasped together as he stared down toward the carriage floor.
 I gazed longingly at the top of his head, wanting nothing more than to tug my glove off and thread my fingers through his golden curls.